Rexios80/hds_overlay/README.md

 You only need to speficy the config options that you want to change.
 Make sure to not leave a trailing comma or the application will crash.
 If you change the websocketPort, you will have to append it to the IP address in the watch app ex: `192.168.xxx.xxx:3476`.
 Images need to be in the same folder as the application.

 ### Styling
+The iPhone app includes a Custom CSS editor to make this easier.

 If you need complex styling of the overlay, you can use the Custom CSS field on an OBS browser source.
 Use [styles.css](public/styles.css) as a reference of what can be changed.

 [Some Custom CSS examples can be found in the wiki](https://github.com/Rexios80/Health-Data-Server-Overlay/wiki/Custom-CSS-Examples)